yxw163/awesome-python3-webapp/README.md

     back-end:
         use asyncio/aiohttp/WSGI/mysql in python;
         relize a simple ORM use coroutine in python3.5;
-        relize a simple python web frame by encapsulate aiohttp;
+        relize a simple web framework by encapsulate aiohttp;
         use mysql